If you’re looking for beaches in Cornwall, this post is here to help!

 Carbis Bay Beach

-This is my Cornish grandma’s favourite beach – she was born and bred down the road in Camborne, so she’s an authority when it comes to beaches in Cornwall!
+This was my Cornish grandma’s favourite beach – she was born and bred down the road in Camborne, so she was an authority when it comes to beaches in Cornwall!

 With a palm-lined shore, brilliant blue waters, and a huge expanse of golden sand, you’d be forgiven for thinking you’re somewhere in the Caribbean.